Install DataStax Enterprise 6.8 using the binary tarball

 -

-Recommended.
-The latest build of a TCK (Technology Compatibility Kit) Certified OpenJDK version 8.
+Recommended: Access the latest build of a TCK (Technology Compatibility Kit) Certified OpenJDK version 8.
 For example, OpenJDK 8 (1.8.0_242 minimum).
 DataStax’s recommendation changed due to the end of public updates for Oracle JRE/JDK 8.
 See Oracle Java SE Support Roadmap.

 -

-Supported.
-Oracle Java SE 8 (JRE or JDK) (1.8.0_151 minimum)
+Supported: Oracle Java SE 8 (JRE or JDK) (1.8.0_151 minimum)

 -